GuilhermeDavid/GuilhermeDavid/README.md

 ### 🚀 About Me
 I’m passionate about technology, always learning and working on projects with modern tools.
 Currently, I work mainly with **Java, Python, Spring, and Flutter**, building APIs, mobile apps, and robust systems.
+📚 I’m currently pursuing a **postgraduate degree in Artificial Intelligence**, enhancing my knowledge in advanced AI concepts and applications.

 ---